I think we can all agree that this is a feeling nobody could understand unless they went through it first hand, themselves.

 It’s the deep sadness you experience when you log on any form of social media on Mother’s Day.
 Collages, pictures and kind words everybody is posting about their day with their mom’s.
 One of the worst feelings.

 It’s the empty hole in your body you feel when you wake up on Mother’s Day.
 You stay under the covers a little longer, you brace yourself for how you are going to get out of bed and get through the day.
 You feel empty and numb that this entire day is going to be a reminder that your mom is not here.

 It’s the grief-stricken feeling you get when you leave the house on this day and everywhere you go you see people and their mothers.
 You notice it more than ever.
 Every place you walk into it’s like a parade of daughters and sons with their mothers.
 You feel like you are grieving all over again.

-It's a feeling no person could explain unless they too have to spend this day without their mom.
+It’s a feeling no person could explain unless they too must spend this day without their mom.

 Luckily, it’s only one day and it will be over tomorrow.

 For more of Christie’s writing follow her on Facebook

 Also, here are some great resources for anyone who has lost a mother